The Real Reason For Everything

 I was so grateful to have found that group because when these women talked, it was how I felt.
-I finally found people who were like me.
-I finally found a community to connect with.
+Finally, I had found people who were like me and found a community to connect with.
 It was a pretty fucking sad group of people, but they were my people.
 Everyone had really horribly devastating stories.
 We commiserated together.
 We held each other up when we needed it.

 I thought by sharing my story today about my loss perhaps I could be a beacon of hope for someone else suffering from a huge loss.
 I honestly didn’t think that I would survive Eric’s death.
 Then I didn’t think that I would survive Eric and my Mom’s death.
 Yet somehow, and add in the passing of my Pops, I am still here.
 Standing.
 Breathing.
 Somehow surviving.

 You may leave after reading this, and you may never come back to my blog again.
 That is fine.
 But I don’t plan on changing this site to be about grief and loss.
-I just needed to share my truth.
+This was just a way for me to share my truth.
 People can be cruel and I was afraid hurtful comments.
-I had a blog in the past but I wasn’t committed to blogging.
-Travel was finally the one thing I loved writing about.
-I didn’t want my blog to be a sad place.
-I wanted to share relevant travel tips and information about places I had visited and been to.
-I wanted people to have better travel experiences and fall in love with places like I did.
+I had a blog in the past but I never committed to it.
+Travel was something I enjoyed writing about.
+This wasn’t my journal or a place for me to be sad.
+My blog was where I wanted to share travel tips and things I loved about places.
+I wanted others to have better travel experiences and fall in love with places like I did.

 If you asked me back then if I’d still be here after 9 years, I would have said I hope not.
 I have somehow survived losing my husband, traveling around the world, losing my mom to cancer, changing careers, traveling more, and now losing my father to cancer also.
 I’m still here alive and kicking, still pushing forward.
 Now I hope that I can help others else wading through his or her grief or problems, someone who thinks it’s not possible.

 The last little while my blog has felt like it was lacking something.
 I couldn’t for the life of me think what it was.
 Now I know…it was missing Eric.